Broadly speaking, I am interested in all areas of computer graphics and computer vision. My work seeks to address the following high-level questions:

 Some specific research areas:

-Learning Human Motion Models
+Learning Human Motion Models from Data

 How can we create virtual characters from live human performance?
 Doing so requires building computational models of human motion that incorporate physics of the body as well as an individual's style, explicitly or implicitly.
 Our work in this area led to the first system for creating animation by example, an area that has since become very popular in the graphics community.
 We have developed a real-time system for interactive character posing that uses machine learning to help determine which poses are "most likely," and has been licensed to a major game developer.
 More recently, we have developed some exciting new methods for learning biomechanical human body models.
 This method can predict how a person will move under new circumstances, based on muscle strengths and stiffnesses estimated from a motion capture sequence.